yusufaine/tp/docs/UserGuide.md

 Example:
 - After all this talk about Aglio Olio and you've yet to view the details of the recipe?
 Don't worry, all you have to do is run
     - `view Aglio Olio`
-      - This would display the full contents of the recipe matching the name "Aglio Olio" including its ingredients and steps to prepare the dish.
+      - This would display the full contents of the recipe matching the name "Aglio Olio" including the ingredients and steps to prepare the dish.

 - Aglio Olio is the first recipe?
 Even better!
 You just have to run:
     - `view -x 1`
-      - This would display the full contents of the first recipe in the list which includes its ingredients and steps to prepare the dish.
+      - This would display the full contents of the first recipe in displayed list including the ingredients and steps to prepare the dish.

 <div markdown="block" class="alert alert-info">

+️:heavy_exclamation_mark: The view command can only display recipes that are currently in the displayed list.
+To see all available recipes for viewing, use the [list](#list-all-stored-recipes-list) command first!

 ️:information_source: Recipe names are case-insensitive to make it a little more convenient for you.
 This means that `view aglio olio` works too! <br>